deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 ## To Be Continued...

-That is pretty much all you need to really get started with the edge using a test domain, In the next post (since this one has gotten a little longer than I anticipated) I'll explain my DNS and deployment setup.
+That is pretty much all you need to really get started with the edge using a test domain.
+In the next post (since this one has gotten a little longer than I anticipated) I'll explain my DNS and deployment setup.
 I hope this was helpful!